Willie Calhoun

-Willie Shawn Lamont Calhoun (born November 4, 1994) is an American professional baseball left fielder in the New York Yankees organization.
-He played college baseball at the University of Arizona and Yavapai College.
+Willie Shawn Lamont Calhoun (born November 4, 1994) is an American professional baseball left fielder and designated hitter for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, San Francisco Giants, New York Yankees, and Los Angeles Angels.

+Calhoun played college baseball at the University of Arizona and Yavapai College.
 The Los Angeles Dodgers selected Calhoun in the fourth round of the 2015 MLB draft.
-He made his MLB debut with the Texas Rangers in 2017, and played with them until 2022 where he played with the San Francisco Giants.
+He made his MLB debut with the Rangers in 2017, and played with them until 2022, when he was traded to the Giants.

 Early life

-Willie Calhoun is named for his father, a corrections officer at San Quentin State Prison.
+Calhoun is named after his father, a corrections officer at San Quentin State Prison.
 His mother is Monica.
 He has a younger sister and a younger brother.

 High school

-Calhoun attended Benicia High School in Benicia, California, where in three years of baseball as an infielder he batted .435/.513/.736 with 11 home runs and 82 RBIs in 262 at bats.
+Calhoun attended Benicia High School in Benicia, California, where in three years of baseball as an infielder he batted .435/.513/.736 with 11 home runs and 82 runs batted in (RBIs) in 262 at bats.
 He was named 2012 and 2013 Sac Joaquin All-Section, named a top-150 national prospect by Perfect Game, 2013 third team Rawlings/Perfect Game Preseason All-America, Rawlings/Perfect Game California Region First Team, Solano County Athletic Conference co-MVP, and to the New Balance All-Area Code team.

 The Tampa Bay Rays selected him in the 17th round of the 2013 Major League Baseball draft, but he did not sign with the Rays.
 Instead, Calhoun honored his commitment to play college baseball for the Arizona Wildcats.

-College
+College career

-Calhoun struggled in his lone season at the University of Arizona, batted .247/.345/.301 in 146 at bats playing third base, lost his spot on the team, and considered quitting the sport altogether.
+Calhoun struggled in his lone season at the University of Arizona, batted .247/.345/.301 in 146 at-bats playing third base, lost his spot on the team, and considered quitting the sport altogether.
 In 2014, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.

 In 2015, he transferred to Yavapai College, a community college.
 With them, he batted .432/.520/.952 with 31 home runs and 85 RBIs in 227 at bats.
 His 31 home runs were the most by a junior college player since Bryce Harper also hit 31, at the College of Southern Nevada in 2010.
 Calhoun signed with Kansas State University out of junior college.